guptakaran11/grasskode-website/content/post/travel/dondet.md

   <em>Joys of two wheels</em>
 </div>

-We returned our cycles in the _"main market"_ area, which wasn't too big really given the whole island was about 6 Kms :stuck_out_tongue: and Booked our tickets out of this oh so laidback place to the next destination which was Pakse.
+We returned our cycles in the _"main market"_ area, which wasn't too big really given the whole island was about 6 Kms :stuck_out_tongue: and booked our tickets out of this oh so laidback place to the next destination Pakse.

 After a lot of activity we sat down for another of our favourite thing to do on this island, sit in the balcony of our room and watch the beautiful sunset :sunny: